1. A Challenging Project

 The successful completion of the first two projects (atoms and molecules) — along with the functionalities of gravity, dark matter, and dark energy (see Tier 7) — allows for the development of stars, for the provision of light and energy, and for heavier elements that will be essential for the project in Tier 8.

-They must also be self-perpetuating, and possess many other attributes — for example the fine balance between the outward force of nuclear fusion and the inward force of gravity — to sustain their versatility and usefulness.
+Stars must also possess many other attributes — for example the fine balance between the outward force of nuclear fusion and the inward force of gravity — to sustain their versatility and usefulness.

 — o o o —

-However, stars are of no real value unless life exists to make use of them.
+However, stars are of no real value unless life exists to make use of their energy and the elements produced in any subsequent supernova.

 Employing attributes and properties from the items produced in Tiers 1, 2 and 5, planets will be developed.
 Some of these will provide a safe, secure, and pleasant environment for the subsequent production of life in Tier 8.

-These planets will depend, for their "pleasant environment," on the successful completion of previous Tiers.
-And their continued usefulness will depend on the balanced parameters of galaxies produced in Tier 7.
+These planets will depend, for their "pleasant environment," on the successful completion of previous project Tiers.
+And their continued usefulness will depend on the balanced properties of galaxies produced in Tier 7.

 — o o o —